Same day dispatch

 • Determine alcohol consumption – the test can detect the presence of ethanol and provide an objective measure of alcohol consumption.

-• Assess intoxication level – this information is crucial in determining the degree of intoxication and impairment.
+• Assess intoxication level – this information can help determine the degree of intoxication and impairment.

 • Ensure safety – the test promotes public safety by identifying people who may have an impairment.
 This can reduce the risk of accidents, injuries, and other negative outcomes.